 How to spot the warning signs

-Make a “Burnout Gauge” using some or all of the warning signs listed.
-Write a simple list or design our gauge with numbered or coloured steps towards burnout – whatever makes sense to us.
+Write a simple list or design our own "Burnout Gauge" using some, or all of the warning signs listed.
+They can be numbered or coloured steps towards burnout – whatever makes sense to us.

 Get a trusted friend or family member to be an external gauge on our behalf – share with them some of our warning signs and ask for their help to watch for those signs.